tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

 As _frictionless as possible_ means picking a spot somewhere between order and chaos.
 Too much order creates friction.
-There are too many decisions to consider and too often:
+There are too many decisions to consider and too often.

 Chaos occurs when there is too little order, and the system scales beyond a certain point.
-There is a time factor involved, which is why committing to an organisational design system for their Zettelkasten system is stressful; and could well be why you're reading this post.
+There is a time factor involved, which is why committing to an organisational design system for their Zettelkasten system is stressful - and could well be why you're reading this post.

 > _The best way to deal with complexity is to keep things as simple as possible